opendatainitiative/opendatalegislation/_posts/2017-02-28-california-legislation-review.md

 ---
 By Sean Roberts 28 Feb 2018

-* Public records are required to be available for inspection, subject to certain exceptions, but required to be public by default.
+* Public records are required to be available for inspection, subject to certain exceptions, but are not required to be public by default.
 * An open format is required, platform independent and machine readable, of delimited format or API.
 * No references to a common accounting or metadata standards
 * No references to annual reports or bi-annual meetings on standards development